bill0930/LocationListing/README.md

 `git clone https://github.com/bill0930/LocationListing.git`

-`cd LocationListing && open LocationListing.xcworkspace`
+`cd LocationListing && pod install && open LocationListing.xcworkspace`

 ## Configuring the Project

-`pod install ` first

 Configuring the Xcode project requires a GoogleMapAPIKey
 - Please **contact me** or **check my email** **for the GOOGLE APIKEY**, it should be something like (AIzP**0Nw)